LUMC/dgeAnalysis/README.md

 ## Quick start
 1. Start the application
 2. Go to "Data upload"
-3. Upload files:
+3. Upload files: (both CSV and TSV is accepted)
     * Samplesheet (metadata), Contains information about each sample.
     * Count data, Contains the read alignment results (read counts per feature).
     * Annotation, Contains more information about genes (location, length, etc.).
 4. Set a comparison
 5. Run the analysis
-6. View the results
+6. View the results\

+Note: In the folder "exampleData" there is a .zip file, containing three data files.
+These example files can be used to e.g. check if the application is working and/or your data has the correct format.